Financial-Times/biz-ops-client/README.md

 ## Features

+-   Full coverage for the Biz Ops API\*
--   Stop writing boilerplate, write your queries and get on with your day!
+-   Stop writing boilerplate, write your requests and get on with your day!
 -   Detailed error codes and messages when things don't go to plan

+\* Coming soon!

 ## Usage